Why Should Near Misses Be Reported?

-When staff do not feel like they have a safe, supportive environment to speak up about incidents, patient safety is likely to suffer as a result.
+When staff does not feel like they have a safe, supportive environment to speak up about incidents, patient safety is likely to suffer as a result.

 2. Staff may not understand what qualifies as a “safety incident” or “near miss”.

 Often, organizations fail to define which incident should be reported.
 Without a clear set of guidelines, staff may not recognize that a daily annoyance is actually an unsafe incident or unsafe condition.
 (3)